Working Hard vs. Working Smart

 - Get the most out of your business

-However, in a second I’m going to reveal the 3 biggest changes we made in our business that enabled us to achieve maximum leverage and productivity.
+In a moment I’m going to reveal 3 changes you make in your business that will enable you to achieve maximum leverage and productivity.

 Working Hard vs. Working Smart: What Does That Mean?